 The Korte Company team worked closely with Anderson Hospital to design and construct two catheterization labs on the third floor of an existing medical office building (MOB).

 Our team upgraded the existing MOB to Healthcare Occupancy status, revising both the building’s structural and life safety systems.
 We reinforced the braced frame structural system to improve the essential facility’s seismic response, including modifications to the existing steel-braced bays.
 And we added micro piles to the deep foundations to support the increased load demand.

-Complying with Healthcare Occupancy code required an upgrade to the building’s life safety systems.
-Through careful phasing, our team increased the fire resistance rating for the existing structure.
-It involved fire proofing the existing structure as well as verifying and correcting fire rated wall construction and penetrations.
+Complying with the Healthcare Occupancy code required an upgrade to the building’s life safety systems.
+Through careful phasing, our team increased the fire-resistance rating for the existing structure.
+It involved fireproofing the existing structure as well as verifying and correcting fire-rated wall construction and penetrations.

 Through the years, we’ve delivered Korte-built quality healthcare construction for Anderson Hospital.
 Download our hospital construction case study to see the complete Anderson Hospital building program.